Email Document Solution For Businesses|DocuSend

 DocuLink Changes All That

-• Allow for customization of messages and sender email address.
+• Allow for customization of messages and the sender’s email address.

 • Provide a secure site where the document can be read, instead of sending an attachment.
-Due to virus issues, more than a few businesses won't allow attachments in emails.
+Due to virus issues, many businesses don't allow attachments in incoming emails.

 • Be able to report which documents were not read on the secure site.